 The bottom of the main panel provides various action keys.
-Depending on window, these action keys trigger saturation pulse analysis, control light conditions or affect graphic display.
+Depending on the window, these action keys trigger saturation pulse analysis, control light conditions or affect graphic display.
 The "Information Line" at the bottom edge of the main panel shows current date and time.
 The Information Line can also include alphanumeric data when graphics windows are in the "Cursor Mode" which is started by touching the graph area.

-The side panel provides arrow keys to change windows, control keys for fluorometer functions, and a (MENU) key to access the main menu.
+The side panel provides arrow keys to change windows, control keys for fluorometer functions, and a MENU key to access the main menu.
 Control keys are different between windows.

-For instance, the uppermost button in the sidebar triggers saturation pulses in case of the first three top-level windows (cf. Table 4, page 44), but the same button starts automated experiments in windows Actinic + Yield, Induction Curve, Light Curve and Recovery Curve.
-Sections 4.2.1 to 4.2.10 will introduce all 10 top-level windows in detail.
+An example is the top button on the sidebar.
+It triggers saturation pulses on the first three top-level windows (cf. Table 4, page 44), but the same button starts an experimental routine in the windows Actinic + Yield, Induction Curve, Light Curve, and Recovery Curve.
+Sections 4.2.1 to 4.2.11 will introduce all top-level windows in detail, except the Porometer window which is introduced in a separate manual: